Friedrich Miescher: Early life and education

 Friedrich Miescher came from a scientific family; his father and his uncle held the chair of anatomy at the University of Basel.
-As a boy, he was shy but intelligent.
+As a boy, Miescher was shy but intelligent.
 He had an interest in music as his father performed publicly.
-Miescher studied medicine at Basel.
-In the summer of 1865, he worked for the organic chemist Adolf Stecker at the University of Göttingen, but his studies were interrupted for the year when he became ill with typhoid fever, which left him hearing-impaired.
-He received his MD in 1868.
+Miescher studied medicine at Basel, and in the summer of 1865, he worked for the organic chemist Adolf Stecker at the University of Göttingen.
+However, Miescher's studies were interrupted for the year when he contracted typhoid fever, leaving him hearing-impaired.
+Miescher received his MD in 1868.

 Career

 Miescher felt that his partial deafness would be a disadvantage as a doctor, so he turned to physiological chemistry.
-He originally wanted to study lymphocytes, but was encouraged by Felix Hoppe-Seyler to study neutrophils.
-He was interested in studying the chemistry of the nucleus.
+Miescher originally wanted to study lymphocytes, but was encouraged by Felix Hoppe-Seyler to study neutrophils.
+Miescher was interested in studying the chemistry of the nucleus.
 Lymphocytes were difficult to obtain in sufficient numbers to study, while neutrophils were known to be one of the main and first components in pus and could be obtained from bandages at the nearby hospital.
-The problem was, however, washing the cells off the bandages without damaging them.
+However, the problem was washing the cells off the bandages without damaging them.

 Miescher devised different salt solutions, eventually producing one with sodium sulfate.
-The cells were filtered.
-Since centrifuges were not available at the time, the cells were allowed to settle to the bottom of a beaker.
+The cells were filtered, and since centrifuges were not available at the time, the cells were allowed to settle to the bottom of a beaker.
 He then tried to isolate the nuclei free of cytoplasm.
-He subjected the purified nuclei to an alkaline extraction followed by acidification, resulting in the formation of a precipitate that Miescher called nuclein (now known as DNA).
-He found that this contained phosphorus and nitrogen, but not sulfur.
+Miescher subjected the purified nuclei to an alkaline extraction followed by acidification, resulting in the formation of a precipitate that he called nuclein (now known as DNA).
+Miescher found that this contained phosphorus and nitrogen, but not sulfur.
 The discovery was so unlike anything else at the time that Hoppe-Seyler repeated all of Miescher's research himself before publishing it in his journal.
 Miescher then went on to study physiology at Leipzig in the laboratory of Carl Ludwig for a year before being appointed professor of physiology.

-While analyzing the composition of salmon sperm, Miescher also discovered the alkaline substance protamine, which he published in 1874.
+While analyzing the composition of salmon sperm, Miescher also discovered the alkaline substance protamine, the account of which he published in 1874.
 It later found use, as protamine sulfate, in the stabilization of insulin (NPH insulin) and also as a reversal agent for the anticoagulant medicine heparin.

 Miescher and his students researched much nucleic acid chemistry, but its function remained unknown.
-However, his discovery played an important part in the identification of nucleic acids as the carriers of inheritance.
-The importance of Miescher's discovery was not apparent until Albrecht Kossel (a German physiologist specializing in the physiological chemistry of the cell and its nucleus and of proteins) carried out research on the chemical structure of nuclein.
+However, Miescher's discovery played an important part in the identification of nucleic acids as the carriers of inheritance.
+The importance of his discovery was not apparent until Albrecht Kossel (a German physiologist specializing in the physiological chemistry of the cell and its nucleus and of proteins) researched the chemical structure of nuclein.

-Friedrich Miescher is also known for demonstrating that carbon dioxide concentrations in blood regulate breathing.
+Miescher is also known for demonstrating that carbon dioxide concentrations in blood regulate breathing.

 Personal life

 Miescher was married to Maria Anna Rüsch.
-He died of tuberculosis in 1895 aged 51.
+He died of tuberculosis in 1895 at the age of 51.